DDR-O4/Study-Buddy/README.md

 # STUDY BUDDY

-Study Buddy is discord bot useful for both students as well as teachers
+Study Buddy is a discord bot useful for both students as well as teachers

 ## Requirement